-Management is confident that with the BCMG in place, we can continue with business operations uninterrupted as long as the lockdown continues.
+Management is confident that with the BCMG in place, we can continue with business operations uninterrupted.

 Notwithstanding, since we cannot reasonably estimate the length or severity of this pandemic, or the extent to which the current lockdown would last, Management would continue to assess the material impact on the Company's financial position, results of operations, and cash flows in fiscal 2020 and would regularly make appropriate disclosures thereon to all stakeholders.